Projects

 This Talk is hosted by Winchester College in memory of Cameron Bespolka, who was a pupil at the College.

-Dr Campbell Murn shares the highs and lows of devoting his life’s work to the research and conservation of Birds of Prey.
+Dr Campbell Murn shares the highs and lows of devoting a life’s work to the research and conservation of Birds of Prey.
 It all started with a book in a second hand book shop.
 Held in awe, frequently misunderstood and often under-appreciated, Campbell delves into not only why raptors are just amazing and inspiring, but also vital.
 Hear fascinating stories about working hands-on with these birds, through to the scientific research that supports their conservation in Africa, Asia and here in the UK with various species of owls, kestrels, kites, buzzards and vultures.
 He will share the challenges these birds face, the success stories and working with others across the globe to champion these species.

 The Hawk Conservancy Trust is a local charity whose mission is the conservation of Birds of Prey.